-We recently caught up with one of our favourite modern contemporary Indigenous artists Luke Penrith, from Brungle NSW.
+We recently caught up with one of our favourite modern contemporary First Nations artists Luke Penrith, from Brungle NSW.
 Luke is the Chairperson for the Indyamarra Ngumbaay Aboriginal Corporation and is the exceptionally talented artist behind the COS RAP artwork, he was kind enough to talk to us about his artwork and his work with INAC.

 As the Chairperson for the Indyamarra Ngumbaay Aboriginal Corporation, can you give us an insight in to what the organisation is about and how it all started?